 Immediate treatment of hypoglycemia should include increasing your blood sugar levels quickly.
-You can do this by drinking juice or a sugar-based soft drink, or eating a piece of candy.
-If your symptoms haven’t improved after 15 minutes, consume more sugar.
-If symptoms continue to persist after trying to raise your blood sugar, call your doctor.
+You can do this by drinking juice, a sugar-based soft drink, or eating a piece of candy.

-Chronic headaches caused by sugar should be treated according to the advice of your doctor.
+Chronic headaches related to changes in blood sugar should be treated according to your doctor’s advice.
 If you have frequent hypoglycemia, you may need to have meals at regularly scheduled times and eat foods without simple carbohydrates, like white sugar.
 You may also need to adjust your eating schedule to eat more frequent small meals throughout the day.

-Sugar-related headaches caused by diabetes requires a more in-depth treatment plan.
+Sugar-related headaches caused by diabetes require a more in-depth treatment plan.
 Your doctor will work with you to develop this plan.

 - reducing stress

 - practicing good diabetes management if you are living with the condition, including knowing how to recognize the signs of hyper- or hypoglycemia.

 - Avoid skipping meals or going too long without eating.
 That can lead to drops in sugar.

 - Limit your intake of sweets.
 Eating a lot of sugar in one sitting may temporarily increase your blood sugar levels.